-Disposition of Depreciable Property Not Used in Trade or Business

-Generally, gain from the sale or exchange of depreciable property not used in a trade or business but held for investment or for use in a not-for-profit activity is capital gain.
-Generally, the gain is reported on Form 8949 and Schedule D. However, part of the gain on the sale or exchange of the depreciable property may have to be recaptured as ordinary income on Form 4797.
+Disposition of Depreciable Property Not Used in Trade or Business depreciable property may have to be recaptured as ordinary income on Form 4797.
 Use Part III of Form 4797 to figure the amount of ordinary income recapture.
 The recapture amount is included on line 31 (and line 13) of Form 4797.
 See the Instructions for Form 4797, Part III.
 If the total gain for the depreciable property is more than the recapture amount, the excess is reported on Form 8949.
 On Form 8949, enter "From Form 4797" in column (a) of Part I (if the transaction is short term) or Part II (if the transaction is long term), and skip columns (b) and (c).
 In column (d), enter the excess of the total gain over the recapture amount.
 Leave columns (e) through (g) blank and complete column (h).
-If you invested this gain into a Qualified Opportunity Fund and intend to elect the temporary deferral of the gain, then see the Instructions for Form 8949 and the instructions for the applicable Schedule D.
+If you invested this gain into a Qualified Opportunity Fund and intend to elect the temporary deferral of the gain, then see the Instructions for Form 8949, the instructions for Form 8997, and the instructions for the applicable Schedule D.